markumina/hackpad/README.md

 gsettings set org.gnome.desktop.peripherals.touchpad disable-while-typing true
 ```

-After that, I tweaked every setting, switched from Wayland to X11 and tweaked all those settings.
+After that, I tweaked every setting, switched from Wayland to X11 and tweaked all those settings - no great results.

 So I stuck together a little script that has helped a lot, for me.
 The commands in the script are what I settled on.
 There were other ways to disable the trackpad, namely: